Howard Community College graduates share advice for future students

 Rockville resident, two associates degrees in English and general studies

-Students really “get to shine for yourself” at HCC because of the small class sizes and personal attention from professors, Hollies said.
+Students benefit from the small class sizes and personal attention from professors, Hollies said.

 As a full-time student at HCC the past year, Hollies was named the English and World Languages Division Outstanding Student and the TRIO Student Support Services First-Year Student of the Year.

 He isn’t done with HCC yet, however.
-He is studying abroad in Ireland this summer through a HCC Educational Foundation scholarship.
+He is studying abroad in Ireland this summer through an HCC Educational Foundation scholarship.

 In September, Hollies will attend Aberystwyth University in Wales, United Kingdom, and study creative writing.